AnyBody/tutorials/Muscle_modeling/lesson6.md

-# Lesson 6: General Muscles
+# Lesson 6: Generalizing muscles as recruited actuators

 Physiological muscles are incredible machines.
 Despite numerous attempts, it has been challenging to create technical actuators that are as lightweight and